 It’s also about making sure we don’t get screwed.

-Kindergarten has an actual schedule to adhere to, which pretty much means we have to take our vacations at the same time as everyone else in NYC, which means if we don’t book something now (read: two months ago), we’ll be paying through the nose for the world’s last remaining hotel room.
+Kindergarten has an actual schedule to adhere to so we have to take our vacations at the same time as everyone else.
+If we don’t book something now (read: two months ago), we’ll be paying through the nose for the world’s last remaining hotel room.
 Which means we have to plan ahead.
 By the time we’re done, I’m going to need a vacation just from planning my vacation.

 I certainly never planned for this!
 I just wanted the tax break.